ibm-cloud-docs/containers/cs_kube_strategy.md

 Now let's add some other features that you might use.

+1. Keep in mind that the [worker nodes reserve certain amounts of CPU and memory resources](/docs/containers?topic=containers-planning_worker_nodes#resource_limit_node) to run required components, such as the operating system or container runtime.
-1. Consider whether your app pulls large or many images, which can take up local storage on the worker node.
+2. Consider whether your app pulls large or many images, which can take up local storage on the worker node.
-2. Decide whether you want to [integrate services](/docs/containers?topic=containers-supported_integrations#supported_integrations) into your cluster, such as [Helm](/docs/containers?topic=containers-helm#public_helm_install) or [Prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus){: external}.
+3. Decide whether you want to [integrate services](/docs/containers?topic=containers-supported_integrations#supported_integrations) into your cluster, such as [Helm](/docs/containers?topic=containers-helm#public_helm_install) or [Prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus){: external}.
 These integrated services and add-ons spin up pods that consume cluster resources.

 ### What type of availability do I want my workload to have?
 {: #sizing_availability}

 Don't forget that you want your workload to be up as much as possible!
+As such, you might need replicas of your workload pods.

 1. Plan out your strategy for [highly available clusters](/docs/containers?topic=containers-ha_clusters#ha_clusters), such as deciding between single or multizone clusters.
 2. Review [highly available deployments](/docs/containers?topic=containers-plan_deploy#highly_available_apps) to help decide how you can make your app available.